-Sexually transmissible infections include, among others, chlamydia, herpes, gonorrhoea, syphilis, Mycoplasma genitalium, genital herpes, scabies, pubic lice (crabs), hepatitis and HIV.
+Sexually transmitted infections include, among others, chlamydia, herpes, gonorrhoea, syphilis, Mycoplasma genitalium, genital herpes, scabies, pubic lice (crabs), hepatitis and HIV.

 If you think you have been exposed to an STI, it’s a good idea to talk to your GP or sexual health service about having a check-up, even if you do not have any signs or symptoms of an STI.
 Don’t try to diagnose your symptoms yourself, and remember that not all genital signs and symptoms are caused by an STI.

 Symptoms of STIs

 There are many different STIs and there are many signs that mean you may have contracted one, but sometimes, there are no signs at all.
 When STIs do produce symptoms, they usually develop on the genital area.
 Your sexual contacts may also experience symptoms.

 Generally, the symptoms of STIs can include: